Parent Support

 USE THE BUDDY PROGRAM – COME AS A SUPPORTIVE STUDIO GROUP!

-buddies.
+Students from the same studio who are within a few pieces of each other can register as buddies.
 They need to choose the same enrichment class, and they will be given identical schedules.
 This allows one adult to easily be in charge of both students.
 It is a great option for parents who have multiple children and/or cannot attend JSSI all week.

 ATTEND THE FIRST FULL CLASS CYCLE & MEET OTHER PARENTS